Kelly Hancock

 Capital Renewal Program:

-• Upgrading existing HID lighting at outdoor athletic venues to LED technology.
+6. Upgrading existing high intensity discharge (HID) lighting at outdoor athletic venues to LED technology.

 Incentive Programs:

-• Control conditioned environments remotely through an integrated Building Automation System to approved standards and schedules.
+1. Controlling conditioned environments remotely through an integrated building automation system to approved standards and schedules.

-• Replace motors with premium efficiency units and install variable frequency drive units where feasible.
+3. Replacing motors with premium efficiency units; installing variable frequency drive units where feasible.

-• Monitor and report consumption levels and variances for all utilities.
+5. Monitoring and reporting consumption levels and variances for all utilities.

 IMPLEMENTATION SCHEDULE